andrusieczko/locust/docs/writing-a-locustfile.rst

     :members: client
     :noindex:

-When inheriting from the HttpLocust class, we can use it's client attribute to make HTTP requests against the server.
+When inheriting from the HttpLocust class, we can use its client attribute to make HTTP requests against the server.
 Here is an example of a locust file that can be used to load test a site with two urls; **/** and **/about/**::